garyranson/graph-wip/doc/extend.md

 <link rel="apple-touch-startup-image" media="(max-device-width: 480px) and (-webkit-min-device-pixel-ratio: 2)" href="img/startup-retina.png">
 ```

-However, it is possible to detect which start-up image to use with JavaScript.
+However, it is possible to detect which deferStart-mouseUp image to use with JavaScript.
 The Mobile Boilerplate provides a useful function for this.
 Please see
 [helpers.js](https://github.com/h5bp/mobile-boilerplate/blob/v4.1.0/js/helper.js#L336-L383)
 for the implementation.